elgertam/dotfiles/README.md

 ## Install

-From `~/.dotfiles`, run `./reload.sh`, which will bootstrap your system with Nix, nix-darwin and home-manager and then will set up your system using `flake.nix`.
+Run `./reload.sh` from `~/.dotfiles`, which will bootstrap your system with Nix, nix-darwin and home-manager and then will set up your system using `flake.nix`.

 ## Updating